 Graphic Design and Print Production from concept development to finished product.
-Finished product can be printed out electronically or by press.
-In this class students will learn to use Adobe Photoshop, Illustrator and InDesign.
-Students will use this knowledge to produce graphic design materials for school performances, personal artistic expression and others items as needed.
+Finished products can be printed out electronically or by press.
+In this class students will learn to use

+Adobe Photoshop, Illustrator and InDesign.
+Students will use this knowledge to produce graphic design materials for school performances, personal artistic expression and other items as needed.
 A large portion of class is spent creating posters, programs, tickets and other items as needed for school performances, including plays, recitals.
 This requires each student to work with the individual(s) requesting the work.
 This includes critical assessments, analysis.
-Students often have to rework a piece a number of times before they accomplished what the requesting person(s) is wanting.
+Students often have to rework a piece a number of times before they accomplish what the requesting person(s) is wanting.
 Often class discussions follow these assignments which include, but are not limited to working with someone who doesn't really know what they want, but they do know what they don't want when they see it.
 Aesthetic valuing is a very essential part of this course.
+GRADE LEVEL: 8-12, may be repeated for credit

 PREREQUISITE: C or higher in Graphic Arts 1.
-(Required)

-HIGH SCHOOL CREDIT: (grades 9-12 only) Fine Arts, Vocational, Elective
+(Required) HIGH SCHOOL CREDIT: (grades 9-12 only) Fine Arts, Vocational, Elective